-Rare Opportunity to Purchase an Off-Grid Organic 5 Hectare Farm in Portugal
+Rare Opportunity to Purchase a Unique Off-Grid 5 Hectare Farm, Organic - in Portugal

-Nestled in the arms of the Serra Gardunha Mountains in the Baixa de Beira, in Central Portugal, sits this little piece of heaven on earth called 'Di-Vine Quinta'.
-It has been certified as organic with Sativa for the last 3 years but has been organically farmed for the last 6 years.
+Nestled in the arms of the Serra Gardunha Mountains in the Baixa de Beira, in Central Portugal, sits this little piece of heaven on earth called "Di-Vine Quinta".
+It has been certified as organic with Sativa for the last 3 years but has been organically farmed for the last 8 years.

 It produces up to a 1000 litres of rich, fruity, port-like wine - from the remaining must is produced the Aguardente distilled in an alambique (copper still), as it has been for centuries.
 This is used to make delicious organic liqueurs using fruits from the farm.
 To date we have tangerine, bitter orange, lemon, fig, strawberry, Ginjinha (wild cherry), pear, mulberry and more.
 It is also used for herbal tinctures made with wild-crafted herbs.

-There is ample water on the land: 3 water mines, 2 streams, and 8 deep ponds - As well as 2 concrete water tanks and a pond for ducks and geese.
+There is ample water on the land; 3 water mines, 2 streams, and 8 deep ponds - As well as 2 concrete water tanks and a pond for ducks and geese.
+At present: Mai-Mai and her son Ron-Ron are the geese with 4 Muscovy ducks, 1 drake and his 3 ladies; Lady La, Lady Do and Lady Da.
+These hopefully will stay with the Quinta.
 The organization of the irrigation system is work in progress.

-Olive for olive oil (last year 2000+ kilos and eating Olives (Cordovil mostly), fig (usually 500kilos), plums, apricost, peach, cherry, orange, lemon, lime, grapefruit, apple, mulberry, loquat, persimmon, pomegranate, almond and hazelnut are just some of the tree varieties we have.
+Olives for olive oil in 2017 = 2500+ kilos and eating Olives (Cordovil mostly), figs (usually 500 kilos), plums, apricots, peach, cherry, orange, lemon, lime, grapefruit, apple, mulberry, nesperia, persimmon, pomegranate, almonds and hazelnut are just some of the trees we have.
 There is a large vegetable garden with raised beds.

 Organic hay bales are produced from the meadow areas of the land, which could be used for rearing animals or more growing.
 There is a large double chicken pen - enclosed due to foxes, but the ducks and geese roam free in the day.